 Subordinated risk swaps – these are contracts which make the buyer pay a seller to carry some of the risks involved in an investment.

 Swaps may be complicated and deserve separate articles.
-What you have to remember about swaps is this: They are useful when one side wants to get payment with floating interest rates and another wants to receive payment in fixed interest rate.
-Both sides have their own requirements, so exchanging the rate’s cashflow will be advantageous for both sides.
+What you have to remember about swaps is this: They are useful when one side wants to get paid with floating interest rates and another wants to receive payment at the fixed interest rate.
+Both sides have their own requirements, so exchanging the rate’s cash flow will be advantageous for both sides.